dmbarbour/glas/docs/GlasNamespaces.md

 * To model 'private' definitions, we prefix private definitions with '~', then we systematically rename '~' in context of inheritance.
 The syntax doesn't need to provide direct access to '~'.
 * To model hierarchical composition, add a prefix to everything (e.g. via 'tl' of empty prefix) then provide missing dependencies via rename or delegation.
 This is object capability secure, i.e. the hierarchical component cannot access anything that is not provided to it.
 * To treat mixins as functions, we can define the mixin against abstract 'components' such as 'arg' and 'result', then apply a translation map the mixin to its context.
 We might translate the empty prefix to a fresh scratch space to lock down what a mixin can touch.

-## Specialized Map Type

-I propose to encode the map as a trie, expanding the binary key to a prefix-unique trie key in a simple way:

-        toTrieKey (Byte, Bytes) = 0b1:(toOctet Byte):(toTrieKey Bytes)
-        toTrieKey ()            = 0b00

-The `toOctet` method will expand small integers to eight bits with a zeroes prefix, e.g. byte 5 as an octet is `0b00000101`.
-I reserve the key terminating in `0b01` for future extensions, such as compression of repeating sequences in a name, or keeping some metadata within the tree.
-The value follows the trie key, similar to how we encode dictionaries in glas.

-## Prefix Unique Names

-This AST assumes names are prefix unique, meaning no name is a prefix of another name.
-Prefix uniqueness is trivial to achieve in practice, e.g. the front-end compiler can add a suffix (such as the NULL character) to defined names

-This assumption simplifies the namespace AST because the prefix-oriented operations can also be applied to specific names.
-We can detect prefix uniqueness violations when merging definitions (df), or when applying any prefix operation (ln, rm, mv, tl with prefix longer than a name).

 ## Unambiguous Definitions and Multiple Inheritance